-A bit of history now: At the origin, companies created VPNs to protect the communications of their employees.
-Because data interception was and still is commonly used in corporate espionage… And there are always new ways to intercept data traveling on a network.
+A bit of history now: At the origin, companies created VPNs to protect the communications of their employees who were remote users using public Wi-Fi.
+Because data interception was and still is commonly used in corporate espionage… And there are always new ways to intercept data travelling on a network.
 Lately, security specialists have discovered KRACK, a major vulnerability on WiFi networks.
-But even before that, hackers had solutions like MAC spoofing, Firesheep and others to steal information.
+But even before that, hackers had solutions like MAC spoofing, Firesheep and others to steal information on a public network.

-Therefore, some engineers were tasked to create a software to add a layer of security to Internet connections.
-And they've come up with a security tool that guarantees an encrypted connection between two devices.
-So that all the sensitive information traveling on the network is secured.
+Therefore, some engineers were tasked to create software to add a layer of security to Internet connections.
+And they’ve come up with a security tool that guarantees an encrypted connection between two devices.
+So that all the sensitive information travelling on the network is secured.

 This solution is so efficient that most companies have adopted it.
 And a company doesn’t have the resources to create its own software in-house, it can partner with some of the providers I recommend.